saddiecodes/interactive-quiz/README.md

 JavaScript
 ## Usage
 You can open the index.html file in your preferred web browser.

 Click the "Start" button to begin the coding quiz.

 Answer each question within the allotted time.

 After completing the quiz, save your initials and track your coding knowledge score on the scoreboard.
-Development
-Feel free to contribute to enhancing this quiz by forking the repository and submitting pull requests.

 ## Contributors
 Hannah Barrie